-Lagos weather was nice and bright.
-Date was 5th April 2017.
+Lagos’ weather was nice and bright.
+The date was 5th April 2017.
 The Suzuki Super Carry, locally assembled and distributed by Boulos Enterprises Limited, was handed to us for independent motoring media test-drive and assessment.

 Present at the handing-over occasion were: Mr. Joseph Fayose, National Sales Manager, Austin Obahor, Corporate Sales Manager, Mrs Titi Olodun, Marketing Manager and Stanley Evans, General Manager, Sales and Marketing.